Skip to: main navigation | main content | sitemap | accessibility page

 While no-one alive today can be absolutely certain of the deeper meaning of the carvings on the West Front of Wells Cathedral, there is a consensus as to what many of the main figures represent and how the different areas are divided up.

-Wells Cathedral and its magnificent West Front in the snow
+Wells Cathedral and in the snow

 Picture by Nick James

 At the top of the West Front is a carving of Christ flanked by angels.
 Move your eyes down from here and you’ll see the Twelve Apostles.
 Next come the Nine Orders of Angels, followed by the Resurrection Tier.
 Then, there is an upper and middle tier of life-size figures, the Biblical Quatrefoils and then the Demi-Angels.
 The lower tier contains other life-size figures.
-While the high towers on the West Front were added at a later date the figures detailed above would have been carved around 800 years ago.
+While the high towers on the West Front were added at a later date, the figures detailed above would have been carved around 800 years ago.
 Amazing.

 A new edition to the ranks

-A royal seal of approval
+A royal seal of approval for wells cathedral

 If you’re keen on finding out more about Wells Cathedral their volunteer staff are incredibly helpful.
 You could also take a guided walk (Siobhan of Wells Walking Tours is a font of information) or pick up a copy of Wells Cathedral West Front by Jerry Sampson.
-In this book, HRH the Prince Of Wales writes the foreword.
+In this book, HRH the Prince Of Wales (now our King) writes the foreword.
 In it, he describes Wells Cathedral as follows,

 “Wells is one of the greatest collections of medieval sculpture in the world…” I couldn’t have put it better myself!